IhsanMujdeci/node-ts/README.md

 ## Commands

 ### npm start
-Dev mode <br>
-Starts and watches the project for changes and compiles ts and restarts process
+Load environment variables from `.env` and build ts code, watch for code changes and rebuilds ts to js and loads node again.

 ### npm run test
 Runs test with ts-jest